Crossed product C*-algebras associated with non-minimal actions on the circle: Introduction

 The second important consideration is which acting groups we allow.
 We shall consider actions of countable discrete groups, which, for actions on compact metrisable spaces, ensures that our crossed products are unital and separable.
 In this setting a common dividing line is that of amenability. $C^*$-algebraically, this grants access to nuclearity, which underpins much of the classification machinery.
 As such, we will also be interested in actions of amenable groups.
 At the technical level, too, we will see that amenability plays a crucial role, notably via Proposition~\ref{P-amen}.
 The second reason to focus on actions of amenable groups is that we will require at various points for our actions to be free, i.e., having no fixed points.
 By a classical result essentially due to H\"older \cite{Hol96} (see also \cite[Theorem 2.2.32]{Nav11}), if a discrete group admits a free action on the circle, then it must be abelian.

-Altogether, we turn rather inevitably to the study of crossed product $C^*$-algebras of non-minimal free actions of abelian groups on the circle.
+Altogether, we turn rather inevitably to the study of crossed product $C^*$-algebras of free non-minimal actions of abelian groups on the circle.
 While such crossed products have been implicitly considered previously, an explicit study of their finer structural and regularity properties has rarely appeared in the literature.
 One notable exception is the work of Putnam, Schmidt, and Skau on Denjoy homeomorphisms \cite{PutSchSka86} that inspired the present paper, and which corresponds to the case of integer actions.
 As such, we refer to these actions as \emph{Denjoy actions} (Definition~\ref{D-Denjoy}).

 We establish several desirable properties for crossed products arising from free Denjoy actions, some extending \cite{PutSchSka86} and others entirely new.
-Just as the irrational rotation algebras have long inspired the study of simple $C^*$-algebras, we hope to advertise crossed products of Denjoy actions as a rich non-simple counterpart, offering a similarly fertile ground for further exploration.
+Just as the irrational rotation algebras (and their higher-dimensional brethren) have long inspired the study of simple $C^*$-algebras, we hope to advertise crossed products of Denjoy actions as rich non-simple counterparts, offering a similarly fertile ground for further exploration.

 Our main results are summarised below: